Hidden Links & SEO: How Google Handles Them

 But, get this.
 It’s not a positive one.

 You see, Google is not the type to take such black hat campaigns lying down.
-The search engine has upgraded its crawlers to the point of accurately picking out hidden links – along with many other forms of spammy links – and separating them from regular backlinks.
+The search engine has upgraded its crawlers to the point of accurately picking out secret links – along with many other forms of spammy links – and separating them from regular backlinks.

 Then as it rewards natural high-quality backlinks with better rankings, it goes on to penalize and potentially blacklist both publishers plus beneficiaries of spammy hidden links.